FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/everything-you-need-to-know-about-fip0036-deliberation-discussion-and-next-steps.md

 If rejected, the FIP will no longer be considered by the community.
 FIP authors are of course welcome to author a new FIP, but FIP0036 will be considered final.
 In its current form, it will not be eligible for reconsideration or inclusion in future network upgrades.

-For more details about the FIL Poll process, see [here](https://github.com/filecoin-project/FIPs/discussions/464).
-To cast your vote, or ask for technical support with the voting tool, see [here](https://pl-strflt.notion.site/How-to-sign-a-vote-on-FilPoll-using-Lotus-Glif-95d9b0a32f9c48858574f9cb072c054b).
+For more details about the FIL Poll process, see [the FIL Poll process discussion](https://github.com/filecoin-project/FIPs/discussions/464).
+To cast your vote, or ask for technical support with the voting tool, see [the voting guide](https://pl-strflt.notion.site/How-to-sign-a-vote-on-FilPoll-using-Lotus-Glif-95d9b0a32f9c48858574f9cb072c054b).